 Traditionally, REPE firms are thought to be equity investors.
 But REPE can also pursue debt investment strategies where they make investments in different parts of the capital structure.
 Many REPE firms invest in both equity and debt.

 As with non-real estate private equity, REPE deals require a team to execute.
-Below is the breakout of the roles and job types in real estate private equity.
+Below is the breakdown of the roles and job types in real estate private equity.

 Real Estate Acquisitions

-Real Estate Acquisitions involves the sourcing (senior deal professionals) and execution (junior deal professionals) of real estate transactions.
-The day to day responsibilities of an acquisitions professional includes
+Real Estate Acquisitions involve the sourcing (senior deal professionals) and execution (junior deal professionals) of real estate transactions.
+The day-to-day responsibilities of an acquisitions professional include: